pmean/build-website/text/99/linear.md

 This analysis shows that the four year gap only accounts for a small portion of the difference.
-Since each year of age changes the duration by a quarter week, this means that the difference between mother\'s ages acounts for just one week in the 7 week difference we saw in the crude model.
+Since each year of age changes the duration by a quarter week, this means that the difference between mother's ages acounts for just one week in the 7 week difference we saw in the crude model.